-I talked to the moms, paced a bit as my adrenaline returned to normal levels, set up care to give them the best chance of healing, and breathed deeply to combat the exhaustion.
+I talked to the mothers, paced a bit as my adrenaline returned to normal levels, set up care to give them the best chance of healing, and breathed deeply to combat the exhaustion.

 I handed over to my colleagues at 5:30 am, drove to Nairobi with the girls to get their passports renewed, and thought through the resuscitations.
-I felt proud of my team, but worried about the babies and their precious mamas.
+I felt proud of my team but worried about the two babies that had survived and their precious mamas.

 As I tried to process the whys of how sick these babies already were when they came into the world, I kept thinking about a sign that sat on one of our president’s desks.
 It said, “Hard things are hard.”
 No explaining them away, no minimizing.

 Hard things being hard does not mean that God is not still good, and it certainly does not mean He is surprised.